anlaki-py/pass-gen/python/pyinstall.md

-Sure, let's go over how you can use PyInstaller to create standalone executables from your Python code.
+Let's go over how you can use PyInstaller to create standalone executables from your Python code.
 PyInstaller can be used to package Python applications on both Windows (to create .exe files) and Linux.

 Firstly, you'll need to install PyInstaller.
 You can do this using pip, the Python package installer.